You’ve carefully crafted your blog post. You finally hit “publish,” and what happens?

 Well, you’re going to love this technique.

 Adding brackets and parentheses to your title give you a higher chance of getting more clicks in the search results.

-According to a study done by HubSpot and Outbrain analyzing 3.3 million headlines which reveals headlines with brackets outperforms titles without brackets by 33%.
+According to a study done by HubSpot and Outbrain analyzing 3.3 million headlines which reveals headlines with brackets outperform titles without brackets by 33%.